kalexandriabond/loki_1/mr_config.md

 Ask Scott to configure respiration and pulse oximetry hardware.

+Replace physio equipment on charger.
+Make sure it charges.

 Ask the participant to apply the EKG electrodes themselves.
 Instruct them using the images in the manual:

 ![EKG Image](https://github.com/kmbond/loki_1/blob/master/images/ekg_pos.png)